ankiitgupta7/ankiitgupta7.github.io/pages/about.md

 I have also worked on Agent-Based simulations exploring evolutionary origins of human reciprocity, at a research lab at **Harvard**.
 This was part of my attempt to explore fields of studies I am curious about.
 I absolutely love converting ideas into code and passionate to apply the same in areas I am interested in, so I have been exloring fields where I can be a good fit given my expertise and interest.
 I have used Agent-Based Simulations, Computation Modelling, & Various Experiment Design Paradigms in my work until now.

-Presently, I am working on an open source project with Red Hen Labs, funded through the **Google Summer of Code (GSoC)**.
+Presently, I am working on an open source project with **Red Hen Labs**, funded through the **Google Summer of Code (GSoC)**.
 The project summary can be found [here](https://summerofcode.withgoogle.com/projects/4650423719297024) at the official GSoC website.

 I would be always looking for people to have a meaningful future collaboration, given my interests and abilities.
 Thanks for your time on my page.